WASHINGTON (MarketWatch) -- Pending home sales rose 10.4% in October, hitting

 Commentary: Pity anyone who took the tax credit to buy a house

-By Brett Arends, MarketWatch
+By Brett Arends,

-BOSTON (MarketWatch) — Call it the Great Rock & Roll Real Estate Swindle.
+Estate Swindle.
 Call it a $26 billion Bait & Switch.
-Call it the Mother of All Boondoggles.
+Call it the Mother of

+Call it whatever you want.
 But as foreclosures surge again and house prices continue to slide, new data out Monday reveals more of the grim verdict on the $26 billion federal program in 2009 and 2010 to offer tax credits to home buyers.

 You may remember that between the spring of 2009 and September 2010 the government handed out credits of up to $8,000 to induce people to buy a new home.
 It was supposed to gee up the housing market.